serialized-io/docs.serialized.io/basics/projects.md

 ---
 description: >-
   A Project is the entry point for all Serialized APIs and is also the container of your data.
-All projects are isolated from each on a storage level.
+All projects are isolated from each other on a storage level.
 ---

 # Projects